1st – 3rd November 2018

-CEFL experts and other legal scholars will deliver presentations on the following subjects: CEFL’s Draft Principles of European Family Law Regarding de facto Unions, Family Law and Family Sociology, Family Migration and Private International Law, Revision of the Brussels IIbis Regulation, and Women’s Fundamental Rights.
-In addition selected young researchers are provided the opportunity to present their research in parallel working groups on the following subjects: the developing concept of parentage, the role of the child in family proceedings, and extra-judicial divorces.
+CEFL experts and other legal scholars delivered presentations on the following subjects: CEFL’s Draft Principles of European Family Law Regarding de facto Unions, Family Law and Family Sociology, Family Migration and Private International Law, Revision of the Brussels IIbis Regulation, and Women’s Fundamental Rights.
+In addition selected young researchers were provided the opportunity to present their research in parallel working groups on the following subjects: the developing concept of parentage, the role of the child in family proceedings, and extra-judicial divorces.
 The complete conference agenda with abstracts is available here.

 29th – 31st August 2013

 Entitled: Family Law in Europe: New Developments, Challenges and Opportunities